GSA-TTS/FAC-transition-site/src/data/validations/intake-validations.md

 # {{title}}

-Intake validations are the first layer of validation that the SF-SAC undergoes as it is uploaded to the FAC.
+Intake validations are run as an audit is submitted piece-by-piece.
 In order to validate SF-SAC form sections, we do three things:

 1. Convert the spreadsheet into JSON
 2. Validate the data in this intermediate JSON form